Police hunt for motive as Canada's worst mass shooting death toll rises to 23

-The gunman, 51-year-old Gabriel Wortman, who at one point masqueraded as an RCMP officer and disguised his car to look like a police cruiser, shattered the peace of rural communities during a rampage that started late on Saturday, authorities said on Sunday.
-He was shot by police at noon on Sunday.
-Police did not say if he was counted among the 23 dead.
+Memorials cropped up all over the province of fewer than a million people, featuring Canadian flags, flowers and illustrations of broken hearts.
+The Canadian Broadcasting Corp said the death toll included the suspect.
+The incident started at a home in Portapique, a rural seaside community of about 100 residents in the winter, increasing to some 250 residents in the summer.

+The RCMP said in a statement it was investigating the 16 crime scenes that were part of the murder spree, several of which included burnt-out homes.
+Police said there were also injuries in the attack, but did not say whether the death toll would rise further.
+The gunman, 51-year-old Gabriel Wortman, who worked as a denturist, began his rampage late on Saturday.
+He was fatally shot by police at noon on Sunday at a service station.

-The youngest among those killed was 17 years old, police said on Tuesday.
+The youngest among those confirmed killed so far was a 17-year-old, the RCMP said.
 Some of the victims were known to the gunman but others were not.
 A veteran police officer, a teacher and a nurse were among the dead.
-Police said on Tuesday they had information that other members of the public were injured.

-The RCMP said in a statement on Tuesday that the gunman had been wearing an authentic police uniform.
-His appearance as a legitimate officer has been credited with easing his movement around the province during the shooting spree.
-"The investigative team is focused on learning more about this very tragic situation, including accurate victim information and whether others may have aided the suspect," the RCMP statement said.

-Nova Scotia Premier Stephen McNeil told a news conference on Tuesday that Canada's attorney general told him the military was assisting in the RCMP's investigation.
+Kristen Beaton, a nurse, was killed while working, according to a GoFundMe set up in her name.
+Beaton's husband, Nick, told CTV News he warned his wife about the presence of an active shooter just before she was killed.

+She was pregnant with the couple's second child.
+"We never got the chance to tell family," he said.
+"We were going to tell them this week, she was going on vacation."

+'TWITTER ALERTS' The RCMP has been criticized for not alerting the public to the presence of an active shooter via the province's emergency alert system and instead relying on its Twitter account, which had just under 91,000 followers at the time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)